Find Date Outliers

 Settings

 This calculator requires no configuration settings.
-It automatically examines all date and timestamp attributes in your event log and identifies outlier values based on predefined rules for what constitutes unrealistic or problematic dates.
+It automatically examines all date and timestamp attributes in your event log and flags values that fall well outside the typical range for each attribute.

 Standard Fields: